A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: Introduction

 Furthermore, we have

+For a singular operator $\mathcal{L}_A$, this formula in (\ref{1.6}) is interpreted by expanding its right-hand side of as a power series in $\mathcal{L}_A$.

-Besides the the matrix-valued exponential integrators, operator functions like (\ref{1.2}) also appear in the stochastic differential equations and filtering theory, see \cite{Arnold74,Jazwinski}.
-Evaluating these operator functions numerically is not a trivial task. \cite{Loan} proposed to approximate (\ref{1.2}) by computing a single exponential of a larger block tridiagonal matrix, a further generalization in this direction see \cite{Carbonell08}.
-However, the approach may suffer from an overflow error from a computational viewpoint and be difficult to exploit the low-rank structure of $Q$.
-In \cite{Li2021}, the standard numerical quadrature formula is utilized to solve (\ref{1.2}); however, the approach may be time-consuming to obtain highly accurate results while less accurate approximation may lead to numerical instability during the course of numerical integration.
-More recently, a modified scaling and squaring method has been presented for dense and moderate-sized problems in \cite{Li2023}.
-However, the application of the method for large-scale problems is limited.
-The aim of the present paper is to propose novel efficient and accurate method to compute these operator functions.
-Exploring the sparsity of $A$ and the low-rank representation of $Q$, we present low-rank approximation based on an $LDL^T$-type decomposition.
-The method utilizes a scaling and recursive procedure and can be implemented by matrix-vectors products.
-Thus we can reduce the storage and computational complexities.
+Besides the matrix-valued exponential integrators, operator functions like (\ref{1.2}) also appear in finite-time controllability and observability Grammians of linear control systems, stochastic differential equations and filtering theory, see \cite{Arnold74,Jazwinski}.
+Evaluating these operator functions numerically is not a trivial task.
+Van loan \cite{Loan} proposed to approximate (\ref{1.2}) by computing a single exponential of a larger block upper triangular matrix, a further generalization in this direction can be found in \cite{Carbonell08}.
+However, this approach may suffer from an overflow error from a computational viewpoint and is difficult to exploit the low-rank structure of $Q$.
+In \cite{Li2021}, the standard numerical quadrature formula is utilized to solve (\ref{1.2}); however, the approach may be time-consuming to obtain highly accurate results while less accurate approximation may lead to numerical instability during the implementation of exponential integrators.
+Recently, a modified scaling and squaring method has been presented for dense and moderate-sized problems in \cite{Li2023}, but its application in large-scale problems is limited.
+The aim of the present paper is to propose a low-rank method to compute these operator functions.
+By exploiting the sparsity of $A$ and the low-rank representation of $Q$, we present low-rank approximation based on an $LDL^T$-type decomposition.
+The method uses a scaling and recursive procedure and can be implemented by matrix-vectors products to reduce the storage and computational complexities.

 The paper is organized as follows.
-In Section 2, we briefly introduce the scaling and recursive procedure for (\ref{1.2}) and show how to choose the optimal parameters to achieve the required accuracy.
-In Section 3, we exploit the $LDL^T$ based algorithm, which is the main aim of this paper.
-Numerical experiments in Section 4 demonstrate the performance of the proposed method and illustrate that it can be used as the basis of matrix-valued exponential integrators for solving large-scale MDEs.
-Finally, we draw some conclusions in Section 5.
+In Section~\ref{sec:2}, we briefly introduce the scaling and recursive procedure for (\ref{1.2}) and show how to choose the optimal parameters to achieve the required accuracy.
+In Section~\ref{sec:3}, we exploit the $LDL^T$-based algorithm, which constitutes the primary focus of this paper.
+Numerical experiments in Section~\ref{sec:4} demonstrate the performance of the proposed method and illustrate that it can be used as the basis of matrix-valued exponential integrators for solving large-scale DLEs and DREs.
+Finally, we draw some conclusions in Section~\ref{sec:5}.